 Ingredients

-- 1 cup cooked quinoa [Instant Pot method or Stovetop method]
+- 1 cup cooked quinoa [Instant Pot method or stovetop method]

-- ½ cup unsweetened plain non-dairy milk [such as homemade oat milk, almond milk, hemp milk or cashew milk]
+- ½ cup unsweetened plain non-dairy milk

 - 2 tablespoons unsweetened, unsalted creamy nut or seed butter (I love raw creamy almond butter from Trader Joe's)